python-poetry/poetry/docs/repositories.md

 {{% note %}}

-All package sources (including secondary sources) will be searched during the package lookup process.
-These network requests will occur for all sources, regardless of if the package is found at one or more sources.
+Secondary sources are searched only for packages that are not found in primary sources.

-If you wish to avoid this, you may explicitly specify which source to search in for a particular package.
+You may explicitly specify which source to search in for a particular package.

 ```bash
 poetry add --source pypi httpx